pieryvdl/pieryvdl/README.md

 - Currently exploring penetration testing and ethical hacking
 - Actively seeking internships, job opportunities, and certifications

-## Life Aspiration
-I envision a world where people and technology seamlessly coexist, prioritizing both convenience and safety.
-My goal is to contribute to this vision by designing, enhancing, and innovating systems and technologies that redefine the way we live.
-I aspire to be a creator of the future, bridging the gap between humanity and technology.

 ## Interests
 - News related to politics and sports
 - Cybersecurity